TheThingsNetwork/docs/doc/content/lorawan/classes/_index.md

 - class-a.png
 ---

 The LoRaWAN specification defines three device types: **Class A**, **Class B**, and **Class C**.
-All LoRaWAN devices **must** implement Class A, whereas Class B and Class C are extensions to the specification of Class A devices.
+All LoRaWAN devices must implement Class A, whereas Class B and Class C are extensions to the specification of Class A devices.
+All device classes support bi-directional communication (uplink and downlink)

+{{< note "End devices can’t send uplink messages while they receive downlink messages." />}}

 ## Class A

-**Class A** devices support bi-directional communication between a device and a gateway.
-Uplink messages (from the device to the server) can be sent at any time.
-The device then opens two receive windows at specified times (RX1 Delay and RX2 Delay) after an uplink transmission.
-If the server does not respond in either of these receive windows, the next opportunity will be after the next uplink transmission from the device.
+All LoRaWAN end-devices must support **Class A** implementation.
+Class A communication is always initiated by the end-device.
+A device can send an uplink message at any time.
+Once the uplink transmission is completed the device opens two short receive (downlink) windows.
+There is a delay between the end of the uplink transmission and the start of the receive windows (RX1 and RX2 respectively.
+If the network server does not respond during these two receive windows, the next downlink will be after the next uplink transmission.

 ![Class A Receive Windows](class-a.png)

-_Figure: Class A Receive Window Diagram_
+_Figure: Class A receive windows_

-The server can respond either in the first receive window, or in the second receive window, but should not use both windows.
-If the device receives an uplink in the first receive window, it will not open the second receive window.
-Below, Case 1 shows the end device opening both receive windows.
-In Case 2, it receives a downlink in the first window and does not opoen the second.
-In Case 3, it receives a downlink in the second receive window.
+The server can respond during the first receive window (RX1), or during  the second receive window (RX2), but does not use both windows.
+Let’s consider three situations for downlink messages as illustrated below.

 ![Class A Receive Windows](class-a-alt.png)

-_Figure: Class A Receive Window Diagram with Downlinks_
+_Figure: Behaviour of Class A receive windows_

-_1: Device Receives No Uplink and Opens Both Receive Windows_
+* **Case 1:** The end device opens both receive windows but it doesn’t receive an downlink message during either receive window.
+* **Case 2:**  The end device receives a downlink during the first receive window and therefore it does not open the second receive window.
+* **Case 3:** The end device opens the first receive window but it does not receive a downlink.
+Therefore it opens the second receive window and it receives a downlink during  the second receive window.

 Class A end devices:

-*   Are often battery-powered
+*   are often battery-powered
-*   Have the lowest energy consumption
+*   have the lowest energy consumption
-*   Spend most of the time in sleep mode
+*   spend most of the time in sleep mode
-*   Usually keep long intervals between uplinks
+*   usually keep long intervals between uplinks
-*   Have high downlink latency (to receive a downlink, the end device must send an uplink)
+*   have high downlink latency (to receive a downlink, the end device must send an uplink)

 Some common use cases for Class A end-devices: